mihakralj/pinescript/indicators/filters/hpf.md

 * **High-frequency preservation:** Maintains shorter-term market movements for analysis of oscillations and cycles
 * **Market application:** Particularly useful for range-bound trading, mean reversion strategies, and cycle analysis

-The core innovation of EHHPF is its optimized coefficient design that achieves sharp cutoff characteristics while minimizing unwanted artifacts like ringing or phase distortion.
+The core innovation of HPF is its optimized coefficient design that achieves sharp cutoff characteristics while minimizing unwanted artifacts like ringing or phase distortion.
 This allows traders to clearly see shorter-term market movements that might otherwise be obscured by dominant trends, enabling more precise identification of overbought/oversold conditions and short-term reversal points.

 ## Common Settings and Parameters